JAAFIRST559/Intent-Classification-with-Hugging-Face-jarvis/README.md

 uv pip install transformers
 ```

-Install Transformers from source if you want the latest changes in the library or are interested in contributing.
+Install Jarvis from source if you want the latest changes in the library or are interested in contributing.
 However, the *latest* version may not be stable.
-Feel free to open an [issue](https://github.com/huggingface/transformers/issues) if you encounter an error.

 ```shell
 git clone https://github.com/huggingface/transformers.git